ARM-software/arm-trusted-firmware/docs/plat/rpi3.rst

 in ``Documentation/arm/Booting`` and ``Documentation/arm64/booting.txt``.
 The
 bootstrap should take care of this.

+This port support a direct boot of the Linux kernel from the firmware (as a BL33 image).
+Alternatively, U-Boot or other bootloaders may be used.

 Secondary cores
 ~~~~~~~~~~~~~~~

+This port of the Trusted Firmware-A supports ``PSCI_CPU_ON``,
+`PSCI_SYSTEM_RESET`` and ``PSCI_SYSTEM_OFF``.
+The last one doesn't really turn
+the system off, it simply reboots it and asks the VideoCore firmware to keep it
+in a low power mode permanently.

 The kernel used by `Raspbian`_ doesn't have support for PSCI, so it is needed to
 use mailboxes to trap the secondary cores until they are ready to jump to the
 kernel.
 This mailbox is located at a different address in the AArch32 default
 kernel than in the AArch64 kernel.

+Kernels with PSCI support can use the PSCI calls instead for a cleaner boot.

 Also, this port of TF-A has another Trusted Mailbox in Shared BL RAM.
 During
 cold boot, all secondary cores wait in a loop until they are given given an